freesky3555/Hsutung/README.md

 ## Explanation
 This is my first project for github.
-First programe Name is Hello world. on here I will learn and Familiar with various git command.
+First programe Name is Hello world.
+On here I will learn and Familiar with various git command.
 This is a begaining.

 ## Local development